 Results of cumene reactor simulation :

-Block PBR composition graph show how the reactants are react as well as the product formation along the adiabatic reactor model blue line shows the drop of propylene.
+Block PBR composition graph shows how the reactants are reacted as well as the product formation along the adiabatic reactor model blue line shows the drop of propylene.

 - PROPY-01 = propylene